ppoiuy/spellcast-solver/README.md

 ## To-Do

+- Change "# of scores" to "# of words"
 - Set tool tips for each button/text box
 - Use larger, more accurate word list
 - Scrape 1-letter words and banned "profanity" words from the word list.